 Air-Gapped Closes the Cloud Category.
 It Doesn't Close This One.

-This is where the sovereignty argument needs to be precise instead of convenient.
-Running your AI agent on hardware you own, inside a network you control, with no cloud provider sitting between your prompts and the model, closes off an entire category of exposure: nobody is harvesting your queries for training data, nobody is logging your proprietary source code on someone else's servers, and a breach of OpenAI or Anthropic's infrastructure doesn't touch you.
 But Agentjacking doesn't care whose GPU is doing the inference.
 If your local coding agent still queries a public Sentry instance over MCP, the same fake resolution gets read the same way and the same npx command runs with your developer's same credentials.
 Air-gapped hardware solves the cloud exfiltration problem.
-It does not, by itself, solve the problem of an agent that can't tell trusted data from an instruction.
+It doesn't, by itself, solve the problem of an agent that can't tell trusted data from an instruction.
+Anybody selling you otherwise is selling.

 The Missing Layer: Trust Gated by Origin, Not Appearance

-The piece that's missing across the entire industry, ours included, is a layer that decides whether an agent is allowed to execute something based on where that something came from, not just what it looks like.
-Markdown formatted to resemble system output is going to keep fooling models that were trained to follow instructions wherever they find them; that is a property of how these models reason, not a configuration error anyone is going to patch away.
-We've been building Lamprey MAI around exactly that gap, an inference governance layer that gates trust at the architecture level instead of hoping the model behaves.
-It is not finished, and nobody serious should claim a governance layer "solves" prompt injection; what it can do is shrink the blast radius and put a checkpoint between an agent's decision and its execution, which is more than most stacks have today.
+The piece that's missing across the entire industry, mine included, is a layer that decides whether an agent's allowed to execute something based on where that something came from, not just what it looks like.
+Markdown formatted to resemble system output is going to keep fooling models trained to follow instructions wherever they find them.
+That's a property of how these models reason, not a configuration error somebody's going to patch away.

 What to Ask Any AI Vendor Right Now

-If you're a tribal government, a law firm, or a hospital system evaluating AI tooling right now, air-gapped is necessary and it is not sufficient.
-Ask any vendor, including us, what their agent is allowed to execute and who decided it could.
-Ask whether the agent treats every connected tool the same way it treats a developer typing at the keyboard, because Tenet just proved that most of them do.
-That single question will tell you more about a vendor's security posture than any compliance checklist they hand you.
-The Sentry DSN sitting in your own website's JavaScript right now is exactly the kind of public, "safe by design" credential this attack runs on; check it before someone else does.
-We don't have a clean answer to Agentjacking yet, and neither does anyone else.
-We do have hardware that keeps the rest of your exposure off someone else's cloud while the industry figures out the next layer.
+If you're a tribal government, a law firm, or a hospital system evaluating AI tooling, air-gapped is necessary and it isn't sufficient.
+Ask any vendor, me included, what their agent's allowed to execute and who decided it could.
+Ask whether the agent treats every connected tool the same way it treats a developer typing at the keyboard, because Tenet just proved most of them do.
+That single question'll tell you more about a vendor's security posture than any compliance checklist they hand you.